All the relevant repositories and branches are described below. For the current list of maintainers, mailing lists, etc. please refer to MAINTAINERS.

 large pool of committers.
 Consists mostly of

-This branch “hides” the merge window from the drm/i915 developers; patches are applied here regardless of the development phase of Linus’ upstream kernel.
+These branches “hide” the merge window from the drm/i915 developers; patches are applied here regardless of the development phase of Linus’ upstream kernel.
+Pull requests to drm-next are sent as needed between -rc1 of the current kernel and the drm feature deadline (-rc5/-rc6 of the current kernel).

 This branch contains drm/i915 specific fixes to drm-next after the drm/i915 features have been merged there.
-Fixes are first applied to drm-intel-next, and cherry-picked to drm-intel-next-fixes.
+Fixes are first applied to drm-intel-next, and cherry-picked to drm-intel-next-fixes by maintainers.
+Valid from drm feature deadline (-rc5/-rc6 of the current kernel) to -rc1 of the next kernel.

-Pull requests to Dave are sent as needed, with no particular schedule.
+Pull requests to drm-next are sent as needed, with no particular schedule.

 This branch contains fixes to Linus’ tree after drm-next has been merged during the merge window.
-Fixes are first applied to drm-intel-next, and cherry-picked to drm-intel-fixes.
+Fixes are first applied to drm-intel-next, and cherry-picked to drm-intel-fixes by maintainers.
 The fixes are then merged through drm-fixes.
 Valid from -rc1 to the kernel release.

 This is the fastest path to getting fixes to Linus’ tree.
 It is generally for the regressions, cc:stable, black screens, GPU hangs only, and should pretty much follow the stable rules.